bbauska/W3Cx-3of5/README.md

 Note that if all you need is to store session-based data in a manner that is more powerful than cookies, you can use the sessionStorage object which works in exactly the same way as localStorage, but the lifetime is limited to a single browser session (lifetime of your tab/window).

-**Also note that in addition to being more convenient and capable of storing more data than cookies, it has the advantage of being scoped to a given browser tab (or similar execution context).**
+<b>Also note that in addition to being more convenient and capable of storing more data than cookies, it has the advantage of being scoped to a given browser tab (or similar execution context).</b>

-**Cookies' security drawback: **if a user has two tabs open to the same site, they will share the same cookies.
+<b>Cookies' security drawback: </b>if a user has two tabs open to the same site, they will share the same cookies.
 Which is to say that if you are storing information about a given operation using cookies in one tab, that information will leak to the other side --- this can be confusing if the user is performing different tasks in each.

 <b>By using sessionStorage, the data you store will be scoped and therefore not leak across tabs!</b>